swyxio/swyxdotio/content/posts/netlify-year-one/netlify-year-one.md

 That's The Mo.
 Netlify has it.
 I don't know much but I know that much.

 The most awkward part about Netlify is the JAMstack terminology.
 I have a love hate relationship with it, because it isn't self explanatory but does represent a fundamentally simpler infrastructure that we try to advocate for.
+It's here to stay because people are adopting it and I'm very fine with that!

-It makes for very strange bedfellows:
+It does make for very strange bedfellows:

 - On one hand, "lol dont overengineer everything" people like Phil and [Zach Leatherman](https://mobile.twitter.com/zachleat/status/1148924107477663745) and [Sara Soueidan](https://mobile.twitter.com/SaraSoueidan/status/1094214772055334912) love Netlify for its return to simplicity without managing servers.
 As someone who has wrestled with setting up pm2 on a digital ocean box, I am so glad never to do that undifferentiated heavy lifting again.
 - On the other hand, double digit percents of Netlify sites -are- "overengineered" Gatsby sites, which love Netlify because it helps build their complex setups better than Github Pages can, and has good defaults which passes for good DX when compared to AWS.
-- there's also a third contingent of moderate
+- there's also a third contingent of people who use SSGs like Jekyll and Hugo and are generally kinda bemused at all the drama in JS land

 In case it wasn't clear, i'm being ridiculously reductionist in either of the above bullet points and of course there are many other very good reasons and contingents.